First, we will import the cleaned squirrel data and a shapefile of Central Park.

 We can see that most squirrels in Central Park have gray

-fur with some cinnamon
+fur with some cinnamon or white accents

 (above).
-Squirrels that are black
+Squirrels that are black with or without any

 accent colors are very rare!
 Consider yourself lucky if you’ve ever seen